Marketing Rule of 7's

 2. Get the Right Marketing Mix

 When putting together any marketing plan, it becomes hard to get the appropriate reach and frequency on only one channel.
-Look at Coca-Cola…you can see their commercials on TV, hear them on radio, see them through pay per click advertising, and even see them on social media.
-Do you think they’re sell as much product if they tried to exclusively use radio?
+Look at Coca-Cola…you can see their commercials on TV, hear them on radio, see them through pay-per-click advertising, and even see them on social media.
+Do you think they’re selling as much product if they tried to exclusively use radio?
 Probably not.

 That’s the reason it’s so important to get this right.
-You need to be in as many places as possible that your target marketing is congregating.
+You need to be in as many places as possible where your target marketing is congregating.